typedb/typedb-docs/0001-typedb/02-dev/03-match.md

 it is ready to be sent to the TypeDB server in a data read transaction to a database with an appropriate schema.

 <div class="note">
-[Note]
+[Important]
-If you want to run these and other examples from our documentation, make sure you have completed the [Quickstart guide](../01-start/03-quickstart.md) to set up the database with relevant schema and dataset.
+To run these and other examples from our documentation, make sure to complete the [Quickstart guide](../01-start/03-quickstart.md) to set up the database with relevant schema and dataset.

+Do not use the database created for the [schema](02-schema.md) page, as it was only for demonstration of schema definition.
 </div>

 <!-- test-ignore -->